alexis-ap3labs/detrade.fund/README.md

 # DeTrade Fund - Website Frontend Architecture

 This is the **marketing website and landing page** for DeTrade Fund, built with SvelteKit.
 It serves as the primary showcase for the DeFi platform, featuring real-time vault metrics, dynamic APR displays, and comprehensive information about DeTrade's investment strategies.
-The actual trading application is accessible at [app.detrade.fund](https://app.detrade.fund).

 ## Architecture Overview